el-tocino/localcroft/README.md

 #### Mycroft client DeepSpeech STT adjustments

 Trying to improve local deep speech audio handling.
-First remove the start_listening noise.
+First remove the start_listening noise*.
 Second, padding the wav file with .1 seconds of silence at the beginning and the end.

-Uses pydub. ```sudo apt install ffmpeg; sudo pip3 install pydub ``` to usually get these installed on picroft.
+Uses pydub, numpy, scipy, rnnoise-python. ```sudo apt install ffmpeg; sudo pip3 install pydub ``` or whatever for your env to usually get these installed on picroft.

 File itself replaces the one in mycroft-core/mycroft/stt/, then restart services.
+Note this file defaults to using rnnoise, which can add asignificant time to processing audio files.
+If you're capable of using this repo you can figure out how to comment that line out if need be.

+* I created a .05s silent wav file for my start_listening.wav.

 #### non-mycroft Deepspeech stuff